abhiverma13/Flappy-Pengu/README.md

 # Flappy-Pengu

 ## Description
 A remake of 2014’s most popular mobile game Flappy Bird, I designed and constructed Flappy Pengu using the Unity game engine.
-In addition to coding in C#, through making this game, I learned fundamental game design principles, including spawning objects, using physics principles, and implementing game logic.
+In addition to coding in C#, I learned fundamental game design principles through making this game including spawning objects, using physics principles, and implementing game logic.

 ## Demo